springboardmentor442n-coder/Insider-Threat-Behavioral-Intelligence-System/README.md

 ## What's in this notebook

+`data-preprocessing-insider-threat-dectection.ipynb
-`insider-threat-dectection.ipynb` performs the EDA phase of Milestone 1:
+` performs the EDA phase of Milestone 1:

 - Loads all core log files using **Polars' lazy API** (`pl.scan_csv`) for memory-efficient processing on large files (esp. `http.csv` at 28M+ rows)
 - Schema inspection, null/duplicate checks, and datetime parsing across all files